 - Costs: ETFs are far cheaper than mutual funds.
 As discussed in the previous module, this logically translates into higher returns over time.

-- Transparency: ETF managers make a virtue of being transparent.
-They publish total expense ratios which show all the costs an investor has to pay.
-By contrast, mutual funds costs are often opaque, with little reference to trading costs or operational expenses.
-Additionally, with an ETF you know exactly what you’re investing in as the index’s constituents are publicly known.
+- Transparency: ETF managers have the virtue of being transparent.
+They publish total expense ratios, which show all the costs an investor has to pay.
+By contrast, mutual funds costs are often opaque, with little reference to trading or operational expenses.
+Additionally, you know exactly what you’re investing in with an ETF, as the index’s constituents are publicly known.
 Mutual funds require more trust from investors.
 There are too many instances of mutual fund managers straying from what they said they were investing in, with bad consequences for their investors.

 - Liquidity: ETFs are bought and sold on stock exchanges.
 You can buy and sell whenever the stock exchange is open through an online brokerage account.
 You also know exactly the price you’ve paid.
 What could be simpler?
 By contrast, mutual funds transactions are typically only executed at the end of the day, and the price is only set at that moment.

-Investors should consider risks, i.e. risk of capital loss, before investing.
+Investors should consider risks, i.e., the risk of capital loss, before investing.

-The following table summarises the differences between ETFs, mutual funds and individual stocks, thus perfectly addressing the question, "what is an ETF?" and how it stands out related to other asset classes.
+The following table summarizes the differences between ETFs, mutual funds, and individual stocks, thus perfectly addressing the question, "What is an ETF?" and how it stands out related to other asset classes.

 ETFs compared to other products

 |Tradable||All day||Max 1x per day||All day|